Preparing a grand pavilion for the next 100 years by updating a historic building on the fairgrounds

 The swine barn at the Minnesota State Fairgrounds has played an integral role in bringing together swine industry leaders, thousands of 4-H and FFA members, open-class exhibitors, and millions of fair guests.

-Built more than 80 years ago, the heavily used swine barn is showing its age and is in dire need of repairs and improvements that support the health, safety and overall experience of exhibitors, livestock and fair guests.
+Built more than 80 years ago, the heavily used swine barn requires repairs and improvements that support the health, safety and overall experience of exhibitors, livestock and fair guests.
 With over 1,800 swine exhibited during the 12-day State Fair, the Swine Barn Improvement Project presents an unparalleled opportunity to build on the generations-old tradition of showing livestock and using the iconic swine barn to showcase the best in our state’s agriculture.